-Bradley C. Karkkainen is the Henry J. Fletcher Professor in Law at the University of Minnesota Law School.
+Bradley C. Karkkainen is Professor Emeritus at the University of Minnesota Law School.

 Professor Karkkainen is a nationally recognized authority in the fields of environmental and natural resources law.
 Professor Karkkainen teaches courses in environmental law, international environmental law, natural resources law, water law, land use, property, administrative law, and regulatory theory.